 Donnelly M (2015) Adopting The Children of Irreproachable Parents?
 The convention compatibility of the welfare ground for dispensing with parental consent to adoption.
 Juridical Review, 2015 (3), pp. 215 - 243.

 Dr Donnelly holds a postgraduate qualification in Learning and Teaching in Higher Education and is a Fellow of the Higher Education Academy.
 She has taught across the law curriculum and developed teaching specialisms in family and criminal law.
 She leads the BA Law programmes at Stirling, including BA (Hons) Law, BA (Hons) Business Law, BA (Hons) Law and Politics, Law and Spanish, and Law and Marketing.
-Her current teaching includes: Law in the 21st Century; Family Law; Child Law; Law Dissertation.
+Her current teaching includes: Youth Justice; Family Law; Child Law; Law Dissertation.